GeekFiftyFive/Stog.js/example/markdown/Post1.md

 ## Heading 1

-This is some markdown that you are reading
+This is some markdown that you are reading!